 Dry Skin In Winter

-Our 5 year old playing in the snow without gloves during Swiss winter caused his hands to dry out, hurting the knuckles when he had to bend them.
+Our 5 year old playing in the snow without gloves during Swiss winter caused his hands to dry out, hurting his knuckles when he tried to bend them.

 Dry Skin and the Winter months wherever you are, the weather can be cruel to especially if you are prone to your skin drying out quickly, cracking and becoming irritated.Eczema loves to play havoc during the cold season which is not pleasant if you suffer badly.